qamatic/mintleaf/doc/source/index.html.md

 #Data compare

-With Mintleaf, you can literally compare two data sets and they need not be a database table.
-For example you can compare CSV against a database table or list of object against CSV or a database table or vice versa.
+With Mintleaf, you can compare two data sets of any kind and it is not just limited to between two database tables.
+For example one can compare CSV file against a database table or list of objects against a CSV file or against a database table or vice versa.
+However out of the box implementations are available between for CSV and database tables.
+See advanced section as how to implement your own custom comparer implementation.

-However out of the box there are modes are availabe
+## Comparing two lists of objects